 that the island might be Haapasaari.
 On his way he saw uninhabited islets with lots of pines on them.

 “The sun sank early and the dusk was gathering when he saw the Lublin.
 Her masts were standing like a far-away lopsided tree on the pale horizon.
 Bond steered towards her.

 The island lay just half a mile beyond, a chunk of rock, crowned with a scalp of pines.

 He also saw an old ship Lublin on his way.
-We asked about this ship form the staff of Otava.
+We asked about this ship from the staff of Otava.
 They were really friendly and told us that there has been a boat called Lublin, which might have been an inspiration to author John Pearson, when he described the boat.

 “Bond was to go to Kotka, a seaport and the last big town before the Russian border.
 There he would take a motor-launch – Birkin explained, at length, the trouble he had taken getting it – and sail for a tiny island some ten miles from the frontier.”